saloonphp/pagination-plugin/.github/README.md

 ## Official Pagination Plugin For Saloon v3

 This is the official repository for the pagination plugin.
-This plugin helps you easily iterate through multiple pages of paged items.
-It has advanced features like mapping to DTOs, converting into LazyCollections and it supports asynchronous requests and pooling.
+This plugin helps you easily iterate through multiple pages of paged items in your API integrations.
+It has advanced features like mapping to DTOs, converting into LazyCollections, asynchronous requests and pooling!

 ### Installation
 You can install the pagination plugin through Composer.